 Depression is not something that just happens.
 It can sneak on you.
 You may wake up one day and suddenly realize that you are sad.
-Feeling lost and disconnected to the world, with a lack of direction or motivation, are hallmarks of depression.
-People with these challenges find themselves continuously focused on the past, on what could have been, or what should have been.
-Often Individuals who have endured traumatic events experience unhappiness, as lingering pain from past events continue to impact present day life and relationships.
+Feeling lost and disconnected from the world and lacking direction or motivation are hallmarks of depression.
+People with these challenges find themselves continuously focused on the past, on what could have been or should have been.
+Individuals who have endured traumatic events often experience unhappiness, as lingering pain from past events continues to impact present-day life and relationships.

 The good news is that depression treatable in the hands of an experienced professional therapist.
-We know, Cognitive Behavior Therapy (CBT), mindfulness and meditation, as well as interpersonal counseling and other therapeutic techniques can help alleviate these feelings.
+We know Cognitive Behavior Therapy (CBT), mindfulness and meditation, interpersonal counseling and other therapeutic techniques can help alleviate these feelings.
 Physiological approaches like exercise and light exposure are important as well.

-Individuals who seek help for depression, get better.
+Individuals who seek help for depression get better.
 You can be one of those people.
 Counseling can help you regain a sense of control and pleasure in life.
-Though it requires time, commitment, and effort, you will learn positive coping skills and problem-solving techniques, that will be beneficial for life-long happiness.
+Though it requires time, commitment, and effort, you will learn positive coping skills and problem-solving techniques, which will benefit lifelong happiness.